Elorm-t/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task 1 - I sometimes suffer from insomnia.
 And when I can't fall asleep, I play what I call the alphabet game: A function that prints the lower-case alphabets.

 Task 2 - 10 x alphabet: A function that prints the lower-case alphabets ten times.

+Task 3 - islower: A function that checks for a lower-case character.